qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/scrollbar.rst

 Which one is used as default can be controlled by the ``qx.nativeScrollBars`` setting.

-Scroll bars are used e.g. by the :doc:`Scroll` container.
+Scroll bars are used e.g. by the :doc:`scroll` container.
 Usually a scroll bar is not used directly.

 XXX
 ===